dwanerich/dwanerich.github.io/_posts/2020-04-12-medly_my_first_sinatra_mvc_project.markdown

 ### `CRUD = ["CREATE", "READ", "UPDATE", "DELETE"]`

 CRUD represents our four basic functions of a model .
 Create.
 Read.
 Update.
 Delete.
-CRUD represents our four basic functions of a model.
 In our App a user can create a medicine, see their medicine, update & delete.

 ### `Controllers < Sinatra::Base`